Laws and Regulations Applicable to the Edwards Aquifer

 Both conservationists and leading San Antonians opposed it.
 Downtown business interests affiliated with the Good Government League were concerned that massive federal support for a suburban project would jeopardize their chances for similar grants they were hoping to get for a large redevelopment project in the downtown area.
 Environmentalists and city planners drew attention to a U. S. Geological Survey report which concluded “…if development on the Recharge Zone of the Aquifer continues at an accelerated rate and if stringent precautions are not taken to prevent the increased waste load from the reaching the Aquifer, deterioration of the chemical and bacteriological quality can be expected.”
 (3)

 When a draft environmental impact statement prepared by the federal Department of Housing and Urban Development (HUD) barely mentioned possible threats to the Aquifer, the local environmentalists filed suit and sought a federal injunction against construction on the grounds that HUD had deliberately overlooked the Aquifer in approving the project.
+To represent them, they hired a young attorney named Phil Hardberger (who decades later served as San Antonio's Mayor).
 In March of 1972, Hugh Yantis and the Texas Water Quality Board intervened in the suit on behalf of Ranch Town, declaring “there will be no pollution or contamination of the underground water in the area if the developers of the new town continue to comply with Texas law.”
 (4)

 Yantis chaired a panel that reviewed a re-worked environmental impact statement and blessed the report with state approval.
 When Ranch Town went to trial in 1973, trial judge Adrian Spears expressed many environmental concerns, saying that instead of a new town on top of the Aquifer, the area “should be fenced off, trees planted and parks created” on it.
 (5)